JoanDoe11/Java-Concurrent/README.md

 * variables that are accessed by only one thread

 In Java, each thread has a separate memory space known as working memory; this holds the values of different variables used for performing operations.
 After performing an operation, thread copies the updated value of the variable to the main memory, and from there other threads can read the latest value.
+In the situations where the next value of the variable is dependent on the previous value, there is a chance that multiple threads reading and writing the variable may go out of sync, due to a time gap between the reading and writing back to the main memory.

 # Volatile
   Using the volatile keyword is a way of making class thread safe - that a method or class instance can be used by multiple threads at the same time without any problem.
 Simply put, the volatile keyword makes a variable to always go to main memory, for both reads and writes.